LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_8.md

 ### 📜 Description

-> On dit qu’il s’agit de la figure fraternelle et du rival de Zamazenta, un Pokémon plongé dans un long sommeil.
+> It is said to be the fraternal figure and rival of Zamazenta, a Pokémon that has been in a long slumber.

 &#8203;